vinodkumarpeddi/secure-vault-authorization/README.md

 Security reviews can be isolated and scoped

-✅ This mirrors battle-tested DeFi protocol patterns.
+✅ Mirrors battle-tested DeFi protocol patterns

 🔁 End-to-End Withdrawal Flow

-A user deposits ETH into SecureVault
+User deposits ETH into SecureVault

-A trusted off-chain authority constructs a withdrawal authorization
+Trusted off-chain authority constructs a withdrawal authorization

-The authorization is cryptographically signed
+Authorization is cryptographically signed

-A withdrawal request is sent to SecureVault
+Withdrawal request is sent to SecureVault

 SecureVault forwards data to AuthorizationManager